common-workflow-library/cwl-patterns/workflow_patterns_initiative/event/README.md

   *This pattern refers to events in an event log which have attributes that contain further information that can be used to derive new events.*

   **No.** However, this pattern may occur on the workflow management system level.
 As an example, by default CWL-Airflow allows several retries for the failed task.
-Every task execution results in creation of the separate event log files, however they are all still accessible by retry attempt number.
+Every task execution results in creation of the separate event log file, however they are all still accessible by the retry attempt number.

 * :negative_squared_cross_mark: [Pattern 5 (Elusive Case)](http://www.workflowpatterns.com/patterns/logimperfection/elp5.php)